Skip to main content

 Enabled Continuous Archiving

-When creating a service you need to pass the custom paramter continuous_archiving in order to create an a9s PostgreSQL instance with Continuous Archiving enabled:
+When creating a service you need to pass the custom parameter continuous_archiving in order to create an a9s PostgreSQL instance with Continuous Archiving enabled:

 cf cs a9s-postgresql13 postgresql-replica-small mypsql \